-- If transcripts are to be used from other colleges, official copies must be on file with the Office of Admissions and Records. - 2.
-A copy of the certification will be given to the student. - 3.
+- Student works with a counselor and requests General Education Certifications from the Office of Admissions and Records. - Official reciprocity certification will be completed by the counselor, verified by the evaluations specialist, and mailed to the community college of transfer.
+Student will be given a copy of the certification. - If transcripts are to be used from other colleges, official copies must be on file with the Office of Admissions and Records. - 4.
 Evergreen Valley College will honor the certification presented from the participating college only if it is transmitted in the same manner as an official transcript.
 Student copies will not be honored.